wp-insider/simple-membership/simple-membership/readme.txt

 - Spanish language translation file updated.
 - Added more debug logging text to the Stripe webhook handling script.
 - Added CSS class to the notice message output.
+- Allow any field with class 'swpm-date-picker' to use the datepicker function in the members menu.

 = 4.3.3 =
 - Added new feature to confiugre an "after email activation redirection" for any membership level.